a-m-dev/dephion_code_challange/README.md

 # client

 i choosed create react app as a simplest and quickest way to implement the front end react boilerplate, i should notice that im really good with bundler like webpack , but for the sake of simplecity and being quick as possible on boilerplate, i rather to choose a boilerplate like CRA instead of writing it from scratch

+- used immer for have a better performance on updating the store
+- used formik for simplifying the procces of form managment
+- used Yup for validation that mixes well with formik
+- used redux persist for persisting the global user data in client side